 - distribute radiology images and the accompanying reports to all clinical areas in the hospital via the Local Area Network (or to other locations via the Wide Area Network)

-- transmit of images and reports to and from other referral centre via teleradiology
+- transmission of images and reports to and from other referral centres via teleradiology

 - create a filmless environment by enabling the conversion to digital format of any hard copy films of patients obtained elsewhere for storage, retrieval and display

 - enable digital images to be copied to transportable data storage medium readable by standard computers or converted into hard copies (films) for patients referred to health care facilities without PACS

 To achieve the above objectives RIS and PACS need to be closely integrated.
 However, it is necessary to differentiate the functions of RIS as opposed to PACS.

 The RIS Function